ai-d-lab/microsite/src/content/blog/prompt-battle-1/index.md

 featured: false
 ---

-On Wednesday, the AI+Design Lab at the HFG held its grand opening.
-The evening began with a cozy exchange of ideas, drinks, and snacks, followed by the highly anticipated Prompt Battle.
-The Prompt Battle was a humorous contest where participants went head to head, using text prompts to generate images through a KI software.
-The audience then decided which image was the winner.
-It was a great night of creativity, laughs, and a bit of healthy competition.
+On Wednesday we officially opened the AI+Design Lab at the HFG and invited colleagues and students to come by and connect.
+Following a brief introduction to the research project and the project members working with the AI+D Team, we offered pizza and drinks.
+The highlight of the evening was the Prompt Battle - an event invented by a Team at the [HTW Dresden](https://htw-dresden.de).
+It's inspired by rap battles, but instead of rhymes, participants battled each other by generating images with Stable Diffusion.
+The tournament was held in a 1v1 single elimination bracket.

+Each match consisted of a best of 5: Up to five challenges where given, according to which the students then took their best shot at prompting Stable Diffusion to produce a witty image.
+Each round the audience judged both pictures and decided the better image by gathering behind their contestants of choice.
 ![Prompt Battle](./images/1.jpg)

-The Prompt Battle was a fun and exciting way to showcase the capabilities of KI software and its applications in the field of design.
+The Prompt Battle was a fun and exciting way to showcase the capabilities of AI software and its applications.
 The competition was intense, and the participants were fearless in their approach to the contest.
-The keyboards were working overtime, and the KI software was put to the test, pushing its parameters to the limit.
+The keyboards were working overtime, and the algorithm was put to the test, pushing its parameters to the limit.

 ![Prompt Battle](./images/2.jpg)

-It was a great way to engage with the audience, showing them the potential of KI technology and its ability to enhance the design process.
-The event provided an opportunity for participants to explore the relationship between KI and design, and how these two fields can work together to create innovative and exciting new applications.
+It was a great way to engage with the audience, showing them the potential of AI technology and its ability to enhance the design process.
+The event provided an opportunity for participants to explore the relationship between AI and design, and how these two fields can work together to create innovative and exciting new applications.

 ![Prompt Battle](./images/3.jpg)

-The event was a huge success, and the AI+Design Lab is looking forward to working with the participants to develop new applications at the intersection of design and KI.
-The lab is committed to exploring the potential of KI technology to revolutionize the design process and create new and innovative solutions to some of today's most pressing design challenges.
+The event was a huge success, and the AI+Design Lab is looking forward to working with the participants to develop new applications at the intersection of design and AI.
+The lab is committed to exploring the potential of AI technology to revolutionize the design process and create new and innovative solutions to some of today's most pressing design challenges.

 ![Prompt Battle](./images/4.jpg)

 ---